dan1229/nextjs-base-blocks/README.md

   --text-size-xl: 2.2rem;
   --text-size-xxl: 2.8rem;
   --text-size-xxxl: 3.2rem;
+  --mobile-text-size-xs: 0.6rem;
+  --mobile-text-size-s: 0.8rem;
+  --mobile-text-size-m: 1rem;
+  --mobile-text-size-l: 1.8rem;
+  --mobile-text-size-xl: 2.2rem;
+  --mobile-text-size-xxl: 2.8rem;
+  --mobile-text-size-xxxl: 3.2rem;
   // font family
   --font-family-header: 'Montserrat';  // Used for larger fonts/headers
   --font-family-main: 'Josefin Sans';  // Used for main text }
 ```

+While none of these variables are required, it definitely will help make your app look and feel more custom.

+#### Dark Mode / Themes

 Add overrides for dark themes like so: